Updated: Dec 5, 2020

 Wisdom is often nonverbal and directly perceived, states Psychology Today.
 Exercising sound judgment, as a part of wisdom, uses both intuitive and pre-conscious processes, called tacit knowing.

 The matching of perception, patterns, and actions happens outside of conscious thought, Psychology Today says.
 Sound judgment recognizes what is there to be perceived in the complex pattern in your life, and then often matches complex actions to the pattern.
 Wisdom can produce sound judgments about what might make your actions go well or badly.
 It’s called "tacit knowing" because if you ask somebody how they knew something or how to best act, the answer is, “I just knew,” Psychology Today states.

-"When you realize that you always have access to the part of you that always knows what you need and is meant to act as your inner compass, you can stop searching outside of yourself," Taylor writes in Daily OM in July.
-"If you can learn to hear, trust, and embrace the wisdom that lives within you, you will be able to confidently navigate your life."
+Your inner wisdom, editor-in-chief Taylor writes, allows you to navigate your life with more ease and confidence.
+"When you realize that you always have access to the part of you that always knows what you need and is meant to act as your inner compass, you can stop searching outside of yourself," Taylor states in Daily OM in July.

 Picking up on these understandings of wisdom, leading-edge organizations now are talking about "awareness-based solutions" to life's challenges.
 These solutions include a person's ability to be present in the moment and, thus, aware of their choices and actions.

 New Science Points to Biological Benefits of Living in Wisdom